Your One-Stop Solution to Understand Backtracking Algorithm

 • Return all distinct solutions to the n-queens puzzle given an integer n.
 You are free to return the answer in any order.

-• Each solution has a unique board configuration for the placement of the n-queens, where 'Q' and. '' represent a queen and a space, respectively.
+• Each solution has a unique board configuration for placing the n-queens, where 'Q' and. '' represent a queen and a space, respectively.

 n-queen-problem-in-backtracking-algorithm